 The paid version of the app includes access to more than 100 guided meditations, 200 sleep stories, masterclasses featuring world-renowned mindfulness experts, and extra music tracks.

 Headspace is another competitor for the best mindfulness app crown, and another clear favourite with our experts.
 Despite containing a lot of content, people frequently rate this app more organised, clearly structured, and easier to use than Calm.

-After the seven-day free trial, users usually have to subscribe and pay to keep the app features unlocked.
+After the seven-day or 14-day free trial, users usually have to subscribe and pay to keep the app features unlocked.
 This said, in the spirit of their mission to: "Improve the health and happiness of the world."
 Headspace offers free access to: